Warning

 This class implements the hash algorithm used by the Oracle Database up to version 10g Rel.2.
-It was superceded by a newer algorithm in Oracle 11.
+It was superseded by a newer algorithm in Oracle 11.
 This class can be used directly as follows (note that this class requires a username for all encrypt/verify operations):

 >>> from passlib.hash import oracle10 as oracle10

->>> # encrypt password using specified username
+>>> # hash password using specified username

->>> hash = oracle10.encrypt("password", user="username")
+>>> hash = oracle10.hash("password", user="username")

 >>> hash